-A perennial herb, elecampane (Inula helenium) grows in zone 4-9.
+A perennial herb, elecampane (Inula helenium) grows in USDA Hardiness zones four through nine.
 Hardy and forgiving, it grows anywhere from full sun to partial shade.
 Often found near woods, elecampane can withstand dry soil, but thrives in nice, damp ground.

 If you are looking for a plant for the ornamental or herbal healing garden, this is the specimen for you.
 It is hard to kill and certainly unusual enough to be a showpiece for any garden design

 Harvest the root of elecampane in the spring or fall season.
-Like many herbal roots, this plant has a very large and sturdy taproot, that will require some digging to harvest.
+Like many herbal roots, this plant has a very large and sturdy taproot, which will require some digging to harvest.

 Use the root fresh or dried, made into a tincture, decoction, or syrup.